sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 Okay, at this point you might be thinking that the real problem is not with orthodox statistics, just the *p* < 0.05 standard.
 In one sense, that’s true.
-The recommendation that `Johnson (2013) <../Other/References.html#johnson-2013>`__ gives is not that “everyone must be a Bayesian now”.
-Instead, the suggestion is that it would be wiser to shift the conventional standard to something like a *p* < 0.01 level.
-That’s not an unreasonable view to take, but in my view the problem is a little more severe than that.
+The recommendation that :ref:`Johnson (2013) <Johnson_2013>` gives is not that “everyone must be a Bayesian now”.
+Instead, the suggestion is that it would be wiser to shift the conventional standard to something like a *p*
+< 0.01 level.
+That’s not an unreasonable view to take, but in my view the
+problem is a little more severe than that.
 In my opinion, there’s a fairly big problem built into the way most (but not all) orthodox hypothesis tests are constructed.
 They are grossly naive about how humans actually do research, and because of this most *p*-values are wrong.